OLSAS – Applicant Responsibilities and Requirements

 - Become familiar with and observe the application procedures for each law school/program you apply to.

-- You can add additional programs after you submit your initial application by following the amendment process, as long as the deadlines have not passed.
+- You can apply to additional programs after you submit your initial application by following the amendment process, as long as the deadlines have not passed.

-- Check Document Tracking in your application frequently to verify your required documents were received.
+- Check Document Tracking in your application frequently to ensure that all your required documents are received by their respective deadlines.

-If you have a criminal record or questions about your eventual accreditation by the various legal professional regulatory bodies in Canada, you are strongly encouraged to contact the appropriate governing body in your province prior to applying for admission to an Ontario law school.
+If you have a criminal record or questions about your eventual accreditation by the various legal professional regulatory bodies in Canada, we strongly encourage you to contact the appropriate governing body in your province prior to applying for admission to an Ontario law school.

 Submitting Your Documents

-- Submit all required transcripts and documentation, as specified by the law schools you apply to.
+Submit your application and all required documents and transcripts by the deadlines, as specified by the law schools you apply to.

 - Ensure you give your referees sufficient time to complete their reference and submit it to OLSAS by the deadline.

-Any time after you start your application, you can use Secure Applicant Messaging (SAM) to upload your supplementary documentation, as required by the universities you apply to.
+Any time after you start your application, you can use SAM to upload supplementary documentation, as required by the universities you apply to.